debiai/docs/documentation/dataInsertion/README.md

 ### [<ins>Data providers</ins>](dataProviders/README.md)
 A DebiAI data provider is a REST service that will expose your project to DebiAI.
-DebiAI will directly ask for the data from your project making the data loading process very quick and customisable.
+DebiAI will directly ask for the data from your project making the data loading process very quick and customizable.
 Unlike the DebiAI Python module, the provided data won't have to be duplicated in the DebiAI application.

 Making a data provider is the most efficient way to make your project data accessible to DebiAI, no matter the data base that your project is using.